ycgambo/laravel-vue-templates/README.md

     composer require ycgambo/laravel-vue-templates

+Add this line into your providers in `config/app.php`:

+    Yb\LVT\ThemeServiceProvider::class,

 Release resource:

     php artisan vendor:publish --provider='Yb\LVT\ThemeServiceProvider'

-Register the example routes, add this line into your providers in `config/app.php`:

-    Yb\LVT\ThemeServiceProvider::class,

 Access `hostname/lvt/VueAdmin/example/dashboard` to visit the pages.

 > Checkout this online [Demo](http://lvt.notee.cc/lvt/VueAdmin/example/dashboard) that I deployed on my server.

 > Also, there are a directory `resources/laravel-vue-templates` which copied out of this package that contains example references.

+Comment out this line if you don't want those example routes:

+    Yb\LVT\ThemeServiceProvider::class,

 ## Usage